Craigavon Hospital says a group of people including children attended Emergency Department after Lurgan incident

 The NI Fire and Rescue Service also attended due to suspected Carbon Monoxide issues.

-NIFRS Group Commander William Johnston said: “The Fire Service got a call to Charles Street, Lurgan are 7.15pm with the report of a smell of gas.
+NIFRS Group Commander William Johnston said last night: “The Fire Service got a call to Charles Street, Lurgan are 7.15pm with the report of a smell of gas.

 “Crews from Lurgan and Portadown attended along with a Hazmat officer.
 A number of the units within the business complex were checked because of the reported smell of gas.